rishabh-mondal/kdd24_brick_kilns/rebuttal.md

 1. We have further segregated the brick kilns based on two types of kilns: Zigzag and FCBK (Fixed Chimney Bull's Trench Kiln).
 We found that **70% of the brick kilns are Zigzag kilns and rest are FCBK**.

-1. We ran [WRF-CAMx](https://www.camx.com/) simulation over Delhi-NCR region for Nov-Dec 2023 and found the brick kilns contribute 8% of PM2.5 pollution in the region.
+2. We ran a Chemical Transport Model, [WRF-CAMx](https://www.camx.com/) over Delhi-NCR region for Nov-Dec 2023 with help of an air quality expert and found that brick kilns contribute 8% of PM2.5 pollution in the region.

-1. We estimate PM2.5 emissions from brick kilns to be 1751 to 3502 tons per day.
+1. We estimate PM2.5 emissions from brick kilns to be 1261 to 2522 tons per day.
+If all FCBK kilns are converted to Zigzag, this range will reduce to 1050 to 2101 tons per day i.e. a reduction of 16%.

-Following are the detailed statistics and plots for the points mentioned above.
+Following are the detailed statistics and plots to support the points mentioned above.

 ### Scatter plot of Brick Kilns in IG Plain